Skip to content

 of almost arbitrary complexity.

-There are three fields in each row of a boolean search.
+There are three fields in each row

-There are three fields in each row (known as a "term") of a custom search:
+(known as a "term") of a custom search:

 - *Field:*

-the items being searched
+being searched

-the name of the field being searched
+name of the field

 - *Operator:*